Gerard K. O'Neill: High-energy physics research

 In collaboration with Burton Richter, O'Neill performed the first colliding beam physics experiment in 1965.
-In this experiment, particle beams from the Stanford Linear Accelerator were collected in his storage rings and then directed to collide at an energy of 600 MeV.
-At the time, this was the highest energy involved in a particle collision.
+In this experiment, electron beams from the Mark III linear accelerator at the Stanford High-Energy Physics Laboratory (HEPL) were collected in the two CBX storage rings and then directed to collide at an energy of 600 MeV.
 The results proved that the charge of an electron is contained in a volume less than 100 attometers across.
 O'Neill considered his device to be capable of only seconds of storage, but, by creating an even stronger vacuum, others were able to increase this to hours.
 In 1979, he, with physicist David C. Cheng, wrote the graduate-level textbook Elementary Particle Physics: An Introduction.
 He retired from teaching in 1985, but remained associated with Princeton as professor emeritus until his death.

 Space colonization

 Origin of the idea (1969)

 O'Neill saw great potential in the United States space program, especially the Apollo missions.
 He applied to the Astronaut Corps after NASA opened it up to civilian scientists in 1966.
 Later, when asked why he wanted to go on the Moon missions, he said, "to be alive now and not take part in it seemed terribly myopic".
 He was put through NASA's rigorous mental and physical examinations.
 During this time he met Brian O'Leary, also a scientist-astronaut candidate, who became his good friend.
 O'Leary was selected for Astronaut Group 6 but O'Neill was not.

 O'Neill became interested in the idea of space colonization in 1969 while he was teaching freshman physics at Princeton University.
 His students were growing cynical about the benefits of science to humanity because of the controversy surrounding the Vietnam War.
 To give them something relevant to study, he began using examples from the Apollo program as applications of elementary physics.
 O'Neill posed the question during an extra seminar he gave to a few of his students: "Is the surface of a planet really the right place for an expanding technological civilization?"
 His students' research convinced him that the answer was no.

 O'Neill was inspired by the papers written by his students.
 He began to work out the details of a program to build self-supporting space habitats in free space.
 Among the details was how to provide the inhabitants of a space colony with an Earth-like environment.
 His students had designed giant pressurized structures, spun up to approximate Earth gravity by centrifugal force.
 With the population of the colony living on the inner surface of a sphere or cylinder, these structures resembled "inside-out planets".
 He found that pairing counter-rotating cylinders would eliminate the need to spin them using rockets.
 This configuration has since been known as the O'Neill cylinder.